 The Story So Far

 In Hampshire, the commercially funded rollout conducted by Openreach and Virgin will reach around 80% of premises.
-The Hampshire Superfast Broadband Programme will build on this and extend coverage to 97.4% percent of premises in Hampshire.
+The Hampshire Superfast Broadband Programme will build on this and extend coverage to more premises in Hampshire.
 At least 100,000 additional premises will then be able to access superfast services.
 To ensure the best value for money for the taxpayer and reach the largest number of premises in the shortest possible time the rollout has been designed in stages, which we have called Waves.

 Wave 1 - extension to 90% of Hampshire